Beehives with high humidity / condensation water

 The usual bee hives have deficiencies from a building physics point of view.
 Due to the low wood mass, lack of thermal insulation and diffusion-resistant constructions/materials, the humidity in these hives is very high.
 The inadequate thermal insulation is highly noticeable, as the dew point is located far into the honeycomb construction.
 The accumulation of condensation in honeycombs means an increased risk of mold growth and and leads to a watering of the honey.
 Both of these factors mean presumably a burden on bee health.

 In order to defuse the problem of condensation and mold formation, a lid for upgrading hives can be created in the style of Émile Warré.

 This lid is not an optimal solution and is just a way to reduce the negative effects of inadequate thermal insulation.
-A proper external insulation on the sides and the top would make much more sense.
+A proper external insulation on all sides would make much more sense.
 Then the bottom could also be closed and a diffusion lid would not be necessary.
+The moisture produced by the metabolism of the bees would be removed sufficiently fast by gas exchange and diffusion at the entrance hole.

 The lid basically consists of a single vapor-permeable layer with an overlying rain protection.
 We have chosen hemp wool.
 Reed, straw or sheep wool are also possible.